 Wake Forest University is an equal opportunity housing provider.
 We fully comply with the Federal Fair Housing Act.
 We do not discriminate against any person because of race, color, religion, sex, handicap, familial status, or national origin.

-- Rental applications are available in our office, or for download [PDF].
+- Rental applications are available in our office or you can download one.

 - To reserve occupancy at one of our properties, completed applications must be submitted along with a deposit equal to one month’s rent.
 Please email your application to Hope Jordan at email@example.com.
 After submission of application and deposit, applicants will have a 48 hours grace-period to withdraw their application, after which the deposit is non-refundable.